-In addition to lab-based controlled experiments, we further conducted a series of emergency response drills to measure the reliability of multi-modal data using multiple networks in a more realistic scenario.
-The three main drills were the OCFA Live Burn drill, the Responsphere [14] HazMat Drill 1, and Responsphere HazMat Drill 2.
+We conducted a series of drills to measure the reliability of multimodal data using multiple networks in a more realistic scenario.
+The three main drills were the OCFA Live Burn drill, the Responsphere [13] HazMat Drill 1, and Responsphere HazMat Drill 2.